Valerie (given name)

-Valerie is generally a feminine given name, derived directly from the French Valérie (a female-only name).
+Valerie is generally a feminine given name, derived directly from the French Valérie (a traditionally female name).
 Valéry or Valery is a masculine given name in parts of Europe (particularly in France and Russia), as well as a common surname in Francophone countries.
-Another, much rarer, French masculine form can be Valère.
+Another, much rarer, French masculine form of the name is Valère.

-Both feminine and masculine forms have derivatives in many European languages and are especially common in Russian and other Eastern European languages.
-However, the masculine form is not always a cognate of the feminine: it can have a distinct etymology.
+Both feminine and masculine forms of Valerie have derivatives in many European languages and are especially common in Russian and other Eastern European languages.
+The masculine form is not always a cognate of the feminine; it can have a distinct etymology.

 Etymology

 Romance

 The name is generally of Romance origins.
 The Latin clan name, Valerius, is masculine and denotes strength, health or boldness.
 Valeria is simply the feminine form of this.
 Both masculine and feminine given names are derived via French into other languages.